 How Do Fitness Trackers Measure Steps?

-The fitness tracker inputs the information received from the accelerator and gyroscope into a personalized algorithm to detect what an individual is doing from standing still to walking forward to running fast.
+The fitness tracker inputs the information received from the accelerator and gyroscope.
+A personalized algorithm detects what you are doing, from standing still to walking to running fast.

 How Do Fitness Trackers Monitor Sleep?

 First, you’ll probably have to put your fitness tracker in sleep mode so that your device knows that you’re asleep.
 Then it will be able to use the accelerometer (and gyroscope) to record movements you make when you sleep.